Shaders

 choosing to determine whether the provided binary shader code is usable.

-If it is, vkCreateShadersEXT must return VK_SUCCESS
+If it is, vkCreateShadersEXT must return VK_SUCCESS, and the

 created shader object is guaranteed to be valid.